 Money

-From 1st April 2025, free car tax will be a thing of the past.
-That's because new car tax changes are to be implemented from April 2025 in the UK.
+From 1st April 2026, new car tax changes are to be implemented in the UK.
 Find out everything you need to know below.

 What are the new car tax changes?

 Car tax can be a confusing topic for us here in the UK.
-In this article, we look at the car tax changes happening in 2025 and break down what you need to know for the changes coming in April 2025.
+In this article, we look at the car tax changes outlined in the Autumn Budget by the Chancellor and break down what you need to know for the changes coming in April 2026.

 Electric car tax changes